South Africa broadband blitz unlocks video-on-demand

 "The thinking from our end is to make sure we are investing now to take advantage of this boom in connectivity."

-National fixed-line operator Telkom aims to bring fiber to 1 million households by 2016, while start-up telecoms companies such as Vumatel have signed deals with affluent suburbs to supply "fiberhoods" with high speed internet.
+National fixed-line operator Telkom aims to bring fibre to 1 million households by 2016, while start-up telecoms companies such as Vumatel have signed deals with affluent suburbs to supply "fibrehoods" with high speed internet.

-"There's an almighty gold rush to try and put in fiber and that's bringing in these streaming services," said Dion Chang, analyst and director of Flux Trends, a technology consultancy.
+"There's an almighty gold rush to try and put in fibre and that's bringing in these streaming services," said Dion Chang, analyst and director of Flux Trends, a technology consultancy.